NDIS Certification & Verification

-HDAA can provide both Verification and Certification NDIS assessments to the NDIS Practice Standards.
-Our approval by the Commission is on the basis of our existing JAS-ANZ accreditation and our long experience of providing quality assessments for disability services throughout Australia to other disability and human services standards and frameworks (State based and Commonwealth programs).
+We can provide both Verification and Certification assessments to the NDIS Practice Standards.
+Our approval by the Commission is on the basis of our existing JAS-ANZ accreditation and our long experience of providing quality assessments for disability services throughout Australia to other disability and human services standards and frameworks (State-based and Commonwealth programs).
 Our experience means we bring a wealth of knowledge, insight and competence to your NDIS assessment.

-The NDIS Rules and Practice Standards now apply in all states and territories except Western Australia, which will transition to the standards in July 2020.
+The NDIS Rules and Practice Standards now apply in all states and territories.

 Information regarding the NDIS Practice Standards and accompanying NDIS Rules (Summary) is now available.
-The NDIS Commission has also developed a useful Provider Information Pack for organisations looking to become registered providers.
+The NDIS Commission has also developed a useful Provider Information Pack for organisations wishing to become registered providers.

 Get a free proposal for your NDIS assessment from our expert team.
 We'll also send you our step-by-step NDIS assessment guide.